agardiner/batch-kit/README.md

 # Batch Kit

-Batch Kit is a framework for creating batch jobs, i.e. small utility programs that are often run in batch via a scheduler to perform some kind of repetitive task.
+BatchKit is a framework for creating batch jobs, i.e. small utility programs that are often run in batch via a scheduler to perform some kind of repetitive task.
 Using batch-kit, you can develop batch jobs from Ruby programs that are simple to write, but which are:

-- __Robust__: Batch jobs handle any uncaught exceptions gracefully, ensuring the exception is reported, resources are freed, and the job itself exits with a non-zero error code.
+- __Robust__: BatchKit jobs handle any uncaught exceptions gracefully, ensuring the exception is reported, resources are freed, and the job itself exits with a non-zero error code.
-- __Configurable__: Batch Kit jobs make it easy to define the command-line arguments the job can take, and also make it simple to use configuration files in either property or YAML format.
+- __Configurable__: BatchKit jobs make it easy to define the command-line arguments the job can take, and also make it simple to use configuration files in either property or YAML format.
 - __Secure__: Configuration files support encryption of sensitive items such as passwords.
-- __Measured__: Batch jobs can use a database to gather statistics of runs, such as the number of runs of each job, the average, minimum, and maximum duration, arguments passed to the job, log output, etc.
+- __Measured__: BatchKit jobs can use a database to gather statistics of runs, such as the number of runs of each job, the average, minimum, and maximum duration, arguments passed to the job, log output, etc.

 To provide these capabilities, the batch kit framework provides: